 - Solution reference files are contained in a separate file tree and are used to provide a working reference solution.

 Why do we need a working reference solution?

 A reference solution must be provided in order to demonstrate that 100% of the challenge's submission test cases can be completed.
 This ensures that you are building a passable challenge, and also makes it possible for you to easily build the challenge, while also defining it, and verifying that the tests make sense.

 What happens when I have both a project file and a reference solution file?

+When testing the reference solution, the two different sets of files get combined together.
 Any time you are running the reference solution, the file within the reference solution file tree will be used in place of the one that is included within the project files tree.
 In other words, your reference files will always overwrite the corresponding project files.
 Any project files that are not overwritten by the reference solution will still be included, as long as you have configured them to do so (more on that later).